 Regression Theorem of Money

-BeginnerThe Regression Theorem of Money is Mises' theory that argues the value of all money originally originated from non-monetary uses.
+AdvancedThe Regression Theorem of Money is Mises' theory that the value of all money originally derived from non-monetary uses.

 Difficulty adjustment is a mechanism that automatically adjusts mining difficulty every 2,016 blocks to maintain an average block generation time of 10 minutes.